-28. The Computer Science / Information Technology Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-48 of the General Panel Guidelines.

-29. The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
-Given the increasingly pervasive reach of computer science and information technology across the range of scholarly disciplines, the Panel recognises that impact can be manifested in many different ways and may occur in a wide range of spheres, whether locally, regionally or internationally.

-30. Examples are provided to illustrate the range of potential impacts from research across the Computer Science / Information Technology Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
-Equally, there is no implication of priority or importance in the ordering of examples in the list.

-31. Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, such as a new machine learning algorithm that achieves productivity gains through automation and also leads to improvements in the diagnosis of a medical condition, or a new general-purpose sensor network design applicable to both environmental monitoring and preservation of cultural heritage.
+- 27. The Computer Science / Information Technology Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-49 of the General Panel Guidelines. - 28.
+The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
+Given the increasingly pervasive reach of computer science and information technology across the range of scholarly disciplines, the Panel recognises that impact can be manifested in many different ways and may occur in a wide range of spheres whether locally, regionally or internationally. - 29.
+Examples are provided to illustrate the range of potential impacts from research across the Computer Science / Information Technology Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
+Equally, there is no implication of priority or importance in the ordering of examples in the list. - 30.
+Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, such as a new machine learning algorithm that achieves productivity gains through automation and also leads to improvements in the diagnosis of a medical condition, or a new general-purpose sensor network design applicable to both environmental monitoring and preservation of cultural heritage.

+Table A: Examples of Impact1

 Impacts on the economy Demonstrated gains in productivity have been realised as a result of research-led practices.
 A spin-out or new business has been created, established its viability, or generated revenue or profits.
 Demonstrated contribution to economic prosperity, innovation and entrepreneurial activities.
 Impacts on the environment The management of an environment risk or hazard has changed.
 The management or conservation of natural resources (e.g. water) has been improved.
 A new technology for awareness of usage of natural resources and conservation of natural resources has been adopted.
+Impacts on health A new drug delivery, diagnostic or medical technology has been adopted.
+Decisions by health service or regulatory authority have been informed by research.
+Adoption of new approaches or new indicators of health or well-being.
+A new technology to support the work or training of medical personnel has been adopted.
+Impacts on public policy and services Policy decisions or changes to legislation, regulations or guidelines have been informed by research.